 A body lift can improve the shape and tone of the underlying tissue in the abdominal region, hip area, buttocks and thighs.
 The surgery removes excess fat and skin 360 degrees around the body with a circumferential incision.

 Depending on the location of the excess skin, a patient may choose to undergo either a lower, mid or upper body lift.
 Each of them can provide patients with tighter skin and a smoother, more contoured appearance.

 Who is it for?

 Patients living with excess, hanging skin and fat after they’ve lost a lot of weight may be ideal candidates for this surgery.
-The surgery is best for individuals who have achieved their ideal weight but have been unable to get rid of their excess skin through fitness and nutrition modification alone.
+The surgery is for individuals who have achieved their ideal weight but have been unable to get rid of their excess skin through fitness and nutrition modification alone.
 Because it is a major surgery, patients should be in good health.
 They should also have realistic expectation.
 Skin removal can significantly improve a patient’s appearance, but it will not give them a “perfect” body.

 How is it done?

 During surgery, Dr Beldholm will make an incision around the patient’s waist, across their lower abdomen, and around the back.
 The exact patterns of the incisions will ultimately depend on their specific needs.
 While the procedure will result in visible scarring, Dr B will carefully place each scar in the least conspicuous position possible.

 While every patient is different, possible benefits may include: